 Also, GBS typically doesn't affect the length of time you and your baby spend in the hospital, and it doesn't affect your ability to breastfeed safely.
+The levels of bacteria in a woman's body can change over time, and symptom-free GBS is not generally a cause for concern for the mother after pregnancy.

 Prevention at birth